bobi-rakova/dynamic-alg-service-agreements/README.md

 * allow users of an online platform to dispute an algorithmic outcome (by also providing sufficient evidence to support the dispute)

 This work is building on a research collaboration with Laura Kahn which we presented at the AAAI Spring Symposium 2020 - Towards Responsible AI in Surveillance, Media, and Security through Licensing.
-[Read our paper here](https://arxiv.org/pdf/1912.04947.pdf) or [this blog post aticle](https://bobi-rakova.medium.com/integrity-beyond-the-terms-of-service-agreement-in-a-human-ai-world-eb2d940da66f).
+Read our paper [Dynamic Algorithmic Service Agreements Perspective](https://arxiv.org/pdf/1912.04947.pdf) or this blog post on [Integrity beyond the Terms of Service Agreement in a Human + AI world](https://bobi-rakova.medium.com/integrity-beyond-the-terms-of-service-agreement-in-a-human-ai-world-eb2d940da66f).

 Key references:
 * Eigen, Z. J. (2012).
 When and why individuals obey contracts: experimental evidence of consent, compliance, promise, and performance.
 The Journal of Legal Studies, 41(1), 67-93.